mfycheng/logstreamer/README.md

 There are still things to do, such as:

- * More ways to observe the stream (cURL, logstream client?, etc)
  * Configurable options for the server
  * Output log to file (with possible rotation)